ermun361/airbnb-clone-project/README.md

 ### 🔐 Authentication & Authorization
 Protects access to sensitive resources using token-based authentication.
 Ensures users only perform actions permitted by their roles (e.g., a guest can’t delete someone else’s property).

+## 🔐 API SECURITY

+### 🔑 Authentication
+Only verified users should access protected resources.
+This prevents unauthorized access to user profiles, bookings, and other sensitive endpoints.

+### ✅ Authorization
+Once authenticated, users should only be able to perform actions allowed by their role.
+For example, a guest should not be able to edit another user’s property.
+Role-based access control (RBAC) ensures proper permission management across the platform.

+### 📉 Rate Limiting
+To prevent abuse and brute-force attacks, the API will implement rate limiting — restricting the number of requests a user/IP can make within a time frame.
+This helps mitigate DDoS attacks and API spamming.

+### 🧼 Input Validation & Sanitization
+All incoming data will be validated and sanitized to avoid common vulnerabilities like SQL injection or cross-site scripting (XSS).
+This ensures the backend only processes safe and expected inputs.

+### 🔒 Secure Payments
+Payment endpoints will use HTTPS and integrate with trusted third-party payment processors.
+Tokenization and encryption will be used to ensure payment data never lives in plain text on our servers.

+### 📜 Logging & Monitoring
+Critical actions (like failed logins, payments, and booking changes) will be logged for auditing and anomaly detection.
+This helps detect and respond to suspicious activity.